guilhermerenew-zz/guilhermerenew/readme.md

 ### Social :zap:
 Admirer of new technologies, books and social activists. \
 Most of my time is devoted to learning about Engineer and Software Architecture. \
-Dedicated to learning Go and Kafka in 2021! \
+Dedicated to learning Golang and Kafka in 2021! \
 I want to start writing on Medium, for now these are my social networks :)